Skip to main content

 Viewing Results

-After a scan, view discovered servers in the Runlayer dashboard:
+After a scan, view discovered servers, skills, and plugins in the Runlayer dashboard:

 1. Navigate to Analytics